HDFGroup/h5pyd/docs/high/group.rst

                         :class:`SoftLink` or :class:`ExternalLink` instance.
                         If ``getclass`` is also True, returns the corresponding Link class without instantiating it.
+        :param track_order: If True, return links by creation order.
+If False, return link by alphanumeric order, if None, return links based on the track_order setting in effect when the group was created.

     .. method:: visit(callable)